 The orange life ring is a symbol of rescue and it is what we need to do for our seas and oceans now.
 We have hit crisis point with the amount of stress we are putting on our oceans, the biggest life force that sustains our planet and us.
 With acidification, overfishing, pollution both chemical and solid waste and global warming taking their toll.

 Designed for the 2013 PFS Youth Conference, the Smiley is the face of Plastic Free Seas.
 Despite this global plastic problem, there are actions we can take to make a big difference to all the marine life we want to protect.
 The Smiley is on the front of our iconic PFS tshirts.

 Designed for the 2013 PFS Youth Conference, the Frowny encapsulates what we see all too often on our beaches.
 All manner of plastic polluting the sand, the vegetation and the sea.
 The Frowny features on the back of our iconic PFS tshirts.

 Meet The Team

-Plastic Free Seas is led by a small team of passionate, focused individuals committed to reducing the scourge of plastic pollution in Hong Kong.
+Plastic Free Seas, founded in 2013, is led by a small team of passionate, focused individuals committed to reducing the scourge of plastic pollution in Hong Kong.